Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Skulls of the Catacombs| ©Passi1903

 The origin of the catacombs dates back to the early 13th century when the first tunnels were dug to extract stone and materials for the construction of buildings such as the cathedral of Notre Dame.
-After many years of collapses and collapses, King Louis VXI ordered to refurbish them and thus solve one of the problems that Paris suffered at that time.
+After many years of collapses and collapses, King Louis VXI ordered to refurbish them, thus solving one of the problems that Paris suffered at that time.
 The lack of space in its cemeteries.

 From 1786 to 1859 the remains of many Parisians were continuously transferred to the catacombs.
 In 1814 they were conditioned for their visit and many of the stored remains were placed in peculiar forms and places for the visitors.

-In 1955 it was forbidden to enter the tunnels because they were often used for satanic rites and not entirely legal activities.
+In 1955 it was forbidden to enter the tunnels, since it was frequent that they were used for satanic rites and not entirely legal activities.
 Since then and until today only a small part of the catacombs can be visited.

 Tips for visiting the catacombs of Paris

-• The first recommendation I make is to buy your tickets in advance and online.
-If you don't, you will probably have to queue for more than an hour to get in because the capacity is small and the demand is usually high.
+• The first recommendation is to buy your tickets in advance and online.
+If you don't, you will probably have to queue for more than an hour to get in, as the capacity is small and the demand is usually high.
 In high season the queues can be more than 2 hours.

-• Even if you go in summer you should be prepared with something warm because at 20 meters underground the average temperature does not exceed 15 degrees and there is a lot of humidity.
+• Even if you go in summer you should be prepared with something warm, since at 20 meters underground the average temperature does not exceed 15 degrees and there is a lot of humidity.

-• If you are claustrophobic, suffer from a respiratory disease or are several weeks pregnant are not recommended to visit the catacombs.
+• If you are claustrophobic, suffer from a respiratory disease or are several weeks pregnant it is not recommended to visit the catacombs.

-• Do not carry backpacks, bags or large packages as they will not let you access with them to keep the ossuary as in some points is very narrow and have no locker service to leave them.
+• Do not carry backpacks, bags or large packages, as they will not let you access with them to preserve the ossuary.
+At some points it is very narrow and there is no locker service to leave them.

-• It is not accessible for strollers or wheelchairs.
+• It is not accessible for baby carriages or wheelchairs.

 • There are two flights of more than 100 stairs each up and down.
-Keep in mind to wear good footwear and for your physical condition.
+Keep this in mind in order to wear good footwear.